blackdahlia1819/Otaku-Vault/README.md

 Special thanks to the anime community for their continued support and love.

-This is the code...idk if you can already see it somewhere else but im extremely new to Github and web dev in general, so here's the code just in case♡
+This is the code...idk if you can already see it somewhere else but im extremely new to Github and web dev in general, i just started coding and web dev 4 weeks ago, ebfore that ive never been in tec at all.
+So please be patient and enjoy this project, also here's the code just in case♡

 [Uploading index.html…]()<!DOCTYPE html>
 <html lang="en">